OUR SPEAKERS

 The incorporation of parent impact speakers is just one of the many things that sets CYS apart.
 An integral part of many of our programs involves parents that share their personal stories of struggle and ways they have coped with a child struggling with addiction and/or the passing of a child as a result of drug abuse.
 Each parent has a very different story but all with a common theme: a life taken too soon and a family forever changed.

-Survivor Stories Impact Speakers
+Substance Abuse Survivor Impact Speakers

 At nineteen Matt was fresh out of high school with a football scholarship to Brigham Young University (BYU).
 He was living on his own, and living the dream with a job at Candid Camera.
 In 1991, he made the decision that landed him in in critical condition in coma and left with just a 5% chance of living.
 Matt spent three months in a coma and approximately four months in the hospital.
 Matt’s recovery was tedious and he spent 12 months in an in-house head injury program near Northridge Hospital called the TGI Care House.
 At the time, he still could not read, write, shave, shower, or dress on his own.
 These were all skills that he had to re-teach himself.